jhancuff/gopro-metaxtractor/README.md

 It's safe if you understand Powershell otherwise, who really knows, right?  ¯\_(ツ)_/¯

 ## Usage
 Just run the script from any directory.
 No arguments.
+If you double click to run, you'll get no console window.
+If you run from the console, it'll minimize your console window.

+Dependency Installer automagically elevates in order to install the new software using Winget and Choco.
+Additionally, it'll create a stub file to let the program know that it's already done the dependency scan and/or install.